Muthubioinfo/muthubio/README.md

 # Muthu's page

-The template for my GitHub page is an modified version of 'beautiful jekyll' repo.
+This repo is a template for my GitHub page, based on [beautiful jekyll](https://github.com/daattali/beautiful-jekyll).